RITRacingSoftware/RITRacingSoftware.github.io/docs/Hardware/Altium/pcb-basics.md

 ## Silkscreen

 The silkscreen is a layer of the board that contains labeling and graphics.
-These are not linked to the circuit itself, but provide important information to anyone looking at the board.
+These are not linked to the circuit itself, but provide important information about the board like the name and revision.
 On Altium, this is the **Top** and **Bottom Overlay**.

 ### Labels

+1. Text can be added to the silkscreen by going to the toolbar and selecting **Place → String**.

+2. The ++plus++ and ++minus++ keys cycle through which layer the string is placed on.

 By default, all components on the PCB are labeled with the [component designators](../../Hardware/Altium/schematic-basics.md/#component-designators), the formatting of which can be modified.
 In general, a few specific changes help improve readability and consistency: